 The body of the range is typically 30 inches wide.
 The top of the range is slightly wider to prevent crumbs from getting in the crevices between the countertop and range.
 The oven and burner controls are located on the front of the range, just above the oven door.

 Though similar to a slide-in range, the drop-in range has waned in popularity in recent years.

-The primary difference is that while a slide-in range touches the floor, a drop in range sits on top of a cabinet baseboard.
+While a slide-in range touches the floor, a drop in range sits on top of a cabinet baseboard.
 Though a drop-in range looks more built in than a freestanding range or even a slide-in range, it’s also more difficult to replace because of its height and the limited selection of drop-in style ranges.

 The oven and burner controls are always located on the front, just above the door.
 Professional ranges feature burners capable of reaching high temperature for rapid boiling as well as extremely low temperatures for delicate and precise simmering.
 Larger models (36”, 48” or 60” wide) offer flexibility in the cooking surface, allowing for the addition of built-in griddles, grills and other specialty surfaces.
-Large oven(s) generally boast convection capabilities and intensely high-temperature broiling.
+Large ovens generally boast convection capabilities and intensely high-temperature broiling.

 Professional ranges generally come in a stainless steel finish.
 However, some manufacturers such as Viking and Dacor offer distinctive colors (i.e. beyond white and black).